soto-project/soto-cognito-authentication-kit/README.md

 ## Configuration
 First you need to create an `CognitoConfiguration` instance that stores all your configuration information and create your `CognitoAuthenticatable` instance
 ```
+let awsClient = AWSClient(httpClientProvider: .createNew)
+let cognitoIdentityProvider = CognitoIdentityProvider(client: awsClient, region: .euwest1)
 let configuration = CognitoConfiguration(
     userPoolId: "eu-west-1_userpoolid",
     clientId: "23432clientId234234",
     clientSecret: "1q9ln4m892j2secreta0dalh9a3aakmpeugiaag8k3cacijlbkrp",
-    cognitoIDP: CognitoIdentityProvider(region: .euwest1)
+    cognitoIDP: cognitoIdentityProvider
 )
 let authenticatable = CognitoAuthenticatable(configuration: configuration)
 ```
-The values `userPoolId`, `clientId` and `clientSecret` can all be find on the Amazon Cognito user pool console. `cognitoIDP` is the client used to communicate with Amazon Web Services.
-It is provided by the [Soto](https://github.com/soto-project/soto.git) library.
-Some functions will need you to provide AWS credentials to your `CognitoIdentityProvider`.
+The values `userPoolId`, `clientId` and `clientSecret` can all be find on the Amazon Cognito user pool console. `AWSClient` is the client used to communicate with Amazon Web Services and `CognitoIdentityProvider` provides the Cognito Identity Provider Userpool API.
+Both objects are provided by the [Soto](https://github.com/soto-project/soto.git) library.
+It is worthwhile reading up a little about these [here](https://soto.codes/user-guides/awsclient.html) and [here](https://soto.codes/user-guides/service-objects.html) before continuing.
+Some functions will need you to provide AWS credentials to your `AWSClient`.
 You can find more details about providing credentials [here](https://soto.codes/user-guides/credential-providers.html). `region` is the AWS server region your user pool is in.

 ## Creating a AWS Cognito user
 Assuming we have the `CognitoAuthenticatable` instance from above the following can be used to create a user.
 This function requires a `CognitoIdentityProvider` setup with AWS credentials.